Who do these laws apply to and why do they exist?

 During a non-school week

-A young child (who is not old enough to go to school, i.e. up to 6.5 years) can work (e.g. babies acting in a TV commercial) up to four hours on a non-school day and 12 hours per week on a non-school week.
+A young child (who is not old enough to go to school, i.e. up to 6.5 years) can work (e.g. babies acting in a TV commercial) for up to four hours on a non-school day and 12 hours per week on a non-school week.

 If you have not yet completed year 10 and are under 16 years, you are not allowed to work between 10 pm and 6 am.
+There are additional restrictions for children aged between 11 and 13 years of age carrying out delivery work between the hours of 6am and 6pm.

 These restrictions relating to age and hours of work do not apply where you are employed in your family's business or in the entertainment industry (special laws apply there - see below).